* First Hong Kong acquisition by Mapletree

 * Deal is third-largest property acquisition in Asia-Pacific

-* Mapletree could use mall as "seed property" for future
+* Mapletree could use mall as “seed property” for future REIT-analyst

 * Mainland tourists keep Hong Kong retail rents strong

-* Swire expected to book profit of HK$1.63 bln from sale
+* Swire expected to book profit of HK$1.63 bln from sale (Adds Fitch report)

 By Donny Kwok and Charmian Kok

 HONG KONG/SINGAPORE, July 29 (Reuters) - Conglomerate Swire Pacific plans to sell a major shopping mall in Hong Kong to Singapore state investor Temasek’s Mapletree Investments for HK$18.8 billion ($2.4 billion) to fund its real estate projects in Hong Kong and China.

 For Mapletree, it would mark its first commercial property acquisition in Hong Kong as the company, wholly owned by Temasek, seeks to create a platform for more investment in the territory.

 This will also become the third-largest property acquisition deal in Asia-Pacific so far this year, according to Thomson Reuters data.

 “It will be a seed asset for a portfolio of Hong Kong commercial properties,” Mapletree said in a statement, adding that it plans to build its Hong Kong portfolio under a Hong Kong-focused fund over the next two to three years.

 Swire said the deal “will put Swire Pacific in a strong position to continue its major investment programmes.”
 Swire is a sprawling conglomerate with businesses ranging from property to aviation and shipping.